ericbenwa/fitsor-app/README.md

 ### Directories
 * Each exercise device will have its own folder, ex.
 'PullUp_Device'.
-* 'sketches' is what is
+* 'sketches' is what it is
 * 'web_app' contains the application for the browser